-Convertible Preference Securities (6 million securities at issue price of \$A100 each) Total loan capital 600,000 The Convertible Preference Shares (CPS) were quoted on the Australian Stock Exchange (A 2008.
-The CPS are non-cumulative, unsecured, mandatorily convertible, preference units in , ,
+Convertible Preference Securities (6 million securities at issue

-2008.
+price of \$100 each) 600,000 600,000

+Total loan capital 600,000 600,000

+The CPS were listed on the ASX on 8 July 2008.
 The CPS are non-cumulative, unsecured, mandatorily convertible, preference units in the Trust.
 The CPS are mandatorily convertible into a variable number of Macquarie Group Limited shares.
 Distributions on CPS are preferred, non-cumulative and based on a fixed rate until 30 June 2013 (the initial mandatory conversion date) and on a floating rate thereafter.
 The fixed rate has been determined at 11.095 per cent per annum.
 Distributions are scheduled to be paid semi-annually until, and including, the initial mandatory conversion date, and quarterly thereafter, in arrears, and subject to payment tests as outlined in the CPS Terms in the Product Disclosure Statement, and are at the Trust's discretion.
 Costs related to the issuance of the CPS have been borne by the ultimate chief entity, Macquarie Group Limited under the terms of the Implementation Deed.
 Funds from the issuance were applied on behalf of the Trust to Macquarie (UK) Group Services Limited, resulting in nil cash movement to the Trust.